martinpiper/BombJack/HardwarePurchase.md

 Important considerations
 ========================

-* Once the purchase is made *it cannot be cancelled or refunded once fabrication is requested* because you are buying a hand made one off bespoke solution
+* Once the purchase is made *it cannot be cancelled or refunded once fabrication is requested* because you are buying a hand made one-off bespoke solution
 * It takes at least 30 days, after the money is received, for populated PCBs to be delivered
 * Delivery of remaining components can also take 10 days, assuming there is stock
 * Construction and testing can take 5 days